tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

                                 -PolicyParameterObject $parameters
     ```

     This PowerShell script creates a new resource group in the specified region.
 It then assigns the group to the owner role definition just for the resource group.
 It will allow users in the group to have full ownership of resources within the resource group only.
-This code applies a built-in policy to append a tag with name 'IOCode' and another tag for 'CostCenter' and then applies the given tag value to any resource created in the resource group.
+This code applies a built-in policy to append a tag with the name **IOCode** and another tag for **CostCenter** and then applies the given tag value to any resource created in the resource group.

-    > **Note**: The 'Apply tag and its default value' policy applies tags to the resources included in the assignment scope, but it does not apply any tags to the parent resource group for those resources.
+    > **Note**: The **Apply tag and its default value** policy applies tags to the resources included in the assignment scope, but it does not apply any tags to the parent resource group for those resources.
 It is important to understand that in Azure, tags are not automatically inherited from a parent object without additional configuration.

-5. Close **code** using the **Close Editor** command by selecting **Close Editor** in the menu behind the ellipsis (...).
+5. Close **code** by selecting **Close Editor** under the ellipsis (...).

 6. In the **Console** pane, create a new variable called **\$location**, and specify a region name to deploy to the resource group to.
 This location must be one of the supported regions in your previously created policy.